Upper School Curriculum

 Honors French IV

-This Pre-AP advanced language course is designed for the student who wishes to gain proficiency in French and potentially take AP French Language the following year.
-Many of the themes of AP French Language will be introduced and explored through the analysis of authentic films; in depth explorations of francophone culture and literature; and writing using advanced vocabulary and grammatical structures.
-Various videos, news clips and other online sources are used to further the students understanding of native speakers.
-The year ends with an in-depth study of Le Petit Prince.
+This pre-AP advanced language course is designed for students who wish to gain proficiency in French and potentially take AP French Language and Culture the following year.
+Many of the AP themes will be introduced and explored through the analysis of authentic films, in-depth explorations of francophone culture and literature and writing using advanced vocabulary and grammatical structures.
+Various videos, news clips and other online sources are used to further the student’s understanding of native speakers.
+The year ends with an in-depth study of “Le Petit Prince.”
 The course will be conducted almost entirely in French, and individual and group oral participation by the student is mandatory.

 Prerequisite: Completion of French III, with teacher recommendation